 Raza specialises in public law, with an emphasis on immigration and human rights.
 Raza was appointed silk in 2010, and nominated in 2013 year as Human Rights Silk of the Year, having previously been awarded Human Rights and Public Law Junior of the Year by Chambers Bar Awards in 2007.
 In 2013 Raza was listed among the top 100 silks practising in all fields at the UK bar.

-Raza is regularly instructed by premiership footballers, other high profile individuals and NGOs such as Amnesty International and the AIRE Centre.
-He also retains a deep commitment to and heavy involvement in publicly funded work.
+Raza retains a deep commitment to and heavy involvement in publicly funded work.

 In 2012, Raza successfully appeared in the seven-member Supreme Court decision in RT (Zimbabwe) (July 2012) where the Supreme Court affirmed that the right not to hold a political opinion was protected by both international human rights law and the Refugee Convention.
 Raza also successfully appeared before the Grand Chamber of the Court of Justice in Luxembourg in NS v UK on behalf of the UNHCR, a case concerning the Dublin II Regulation and the right to asylum (December 2011).
 He successfully appeared in JD and Others (March 2012), a test case on the second appeals test in the Court of Appeal which refined to the point of effectively overruling the previous Court of Appeal authority of PR (Sri Lanka).
 He successfully appeared before the Court of Appeal in KA and Others (July 2012), a test case on the tracing duty owed in EU law to unaccompanied minors.
 He successfully appeared before the Court of Appeal in AH (Algeria) (April 2012), the first case to consider the meaning of “serious” in Article 1F(b) Refugee Convention.

-Raza has appeared as advocate in the Supreme Court on ten occasions successfully.
+Raza has appeared as advocate in the Supreme Court on 14 occasions, each time (save once) successfully.
 Raza successfully appeared as advocate both in the last case to be heard by the House of Lords (BA Nigeria, July 2009), concerning fresh claims to asylum, and in the first case heard by the Supreme Court (AKM and Ors, October 2009), concerning the vires of subordinate legislation implementing UN Sanctions.
 The House of Lords considered his submissions in BA (Nigeria) to be “excellent”, “attractive” and “enticing”.
 Raza successfully appeared as advocate in the landmark Supreme Court in HJ Iran (July 2010, refugee claims by gay applicants), where the Supreme Court reversed a line of Court of Appeal authority and held that “discretion” was no answer to a refuge claim.

 He also successfully appeared in the nine-member Court decision in Lumba (March 2011), where the Supreme Court reversed a line of Court of Appeal authority and affirmed the orthodox approach to the tort of false imprisonment in the context of an unlawful exercise of public law detention powers.
 The Supreme Court also strengthened the Hardial Singh protections against protracted immigration detention.
 He also successfully appeared in Shepherd Kambadzi (May 2011), where the Supreme Court reversed a decision of the Court of Appeal and held that detention in breach of a policy requirement to conduct reviews meant that the tort was complete.
 The Supreme Court referred to him as “expert” and “very experienced” counsel.